sskorol/ts-test-decorators/README.md

 [![codecov](https://codecov.io/gh/sskorol/ts-test-decorators/branch/master/graph/badge.svg)](https://codecov.io/gh/sskorol/ts-test-decorators)
 [![npm version](https://badge.fury.io/js/ts-test-decorators.svg)](https://badge.fury.io/js/ts-test-decorators)

+**IMPORTANT NOTE**: this functionality is already included into [allure-js](https://github.com/allure-framework/allure-js) as a separate `allure-decorators` module So feel free to check it out if you already have Allure integration.

 This project will help to smoothly migrate from Java to Javascript automation.

 Let's say we have the following test written in Java: